-With the data system introduced in 2011-2012, Orion manages the competence requirements of individual tasks in the Supply Chain and Quality operations as well as information on the personnel's qualifications, skills and training history, with an exact and systematic documentation.
+The training data system helps Orion manage the competence requirements of individual tasks in the Supply Chain and Quality operations as well as information on the personnel's qualifications, skills and training history, with an exact and systematic documentation.

-Succeeding together! discussion
+Succeeding together! discussions